My life got flipped, turned upside down

 - Beware the Silly Ones: His short stature and overall behavior aside, Carlton actually managed to knock out Will in more than one occasion, whether it be by one punch, or even a blow from his elbow.
 He once even let Will take a fall from a treehouse by releasing the ladder after Will had started descending it, this after having taken yet another dig at Carlton's height.
 And then there's the time that Carlton meets a bunch of Will's old friends, all of them tough guys, and it doesn't take long for Carlton to be acting and talking as tough and badass as them, having earned their respect and a place in their crew, which leaves Will absolutely baffled.

-- Big Fancy House: The Banks' mansion - which in addition to the mansion, features both a swimming pool and a poolhouse that characters use as an apartment in later years.
+- Big Fancy House: The Banks' mansion features both a swimming pool and a pool house, the latter of which is used as an apartment in later years.

 - Big "SHUT UP!": Will says this to Carlton in "Day Damn One", cutting off Carlton's explanation as to why he ratted out Will as the one who defaced the alumni desk at school.
 Will clearly thinks Carlton's "for your own good" excuse is bullshit: